Jass131313/Logistic-Regression/README.md

 X = scaler.fit_transform(X)
 Feature Selection
 Variance Inflation Factor (VIF)
-VIF is used to detect multicollinearity between independent variables.
-Features with high VIF values are considered for removal to improve the model's performance.
+VIF is used to detect multicollinearity among independent variables.
+High VIF values indicate that a variable is highly correlated with other variables, which can be problematic.

 python
 Copy code